nus-cs2113-AY2021S2/ip/docs/README.md

 # User Guide

-ip is a desktop app for managing tasks, optimized for use via a Command Line Interface (CLI).
+Duke is a desktop app for managing tasks, optimized for use via a Command Line Interface (CLI).
 Duke is a versatile task manager and it is able to manage various types of tasks that you may want to keep track of.

 1. [Quick start](#quick-start)
 2. [Features](#features)